 Kate looked amazing in the belted “Unlimited Celeste” coat from Hobbs London.
 The chestnut brown coat is made from 100% wool.

-We’re thinking that Kate replaced the cheap polyurethane belts with a higher quality, longer lasting leather.
+We’re thinking that Kate replaced the cheap polyurethane belts with higher quality, longer-lasting leather.

 Under the coat, Kate wore a long black polo neck dress which was from high street favourite Oasis (certainly one of my favourite shops!)